adform/adform-ios-sdk/README.md

 This part lists release notes from all versions of Adform Mobile Advertising iOS SDK.

+# 2.18.4

+### New Features

+* SDK requires Xcode 12.

+### Bug fixes

+* Fixes an issue when video ads may shows skip button incorrectly.
+* Fixes video ad fullscreen presentation issues.

 # 2.18.3

 ### New Features

-* Adds debug mode, that can be enabled with `-AFADebugModeEnabled` launch argument.
+* Adds debug mode, that can be enabled with `AFADebugModeEnabled` launch argument.
 When debug mode is enabled SDK will print additional debug logs into the console.

 # 2.18.2